golioth/developer-training/website/docs/golioth-exercises/golioth-explore.md

         ![Query builder after](assets/query_builder_after.png)

+    * Change the fields of the Query Builder to match the image shown above.
-    * How does it look different now?
+      Click 'Run' to execute the new changes.
+How does the data look different now?

 #### Expected outcome